bhautikj/MeshFu/README.md

 This kit provides:

 Core:

     blocks/MeshFu : this is the core lib for representing meshes and textures and converting them to shader-friendly VBOs src/MeshFuUtil : this primarily provides MeshPacker, a utility that uses Assimp to load a mesh and spit out a compressed version that can be  quickly and simply read by MeshFu src/cmake : cmake scripts for cinder

-  Example - mesh loading & GPU-based skinning
+Example - mesh loading & GPU-based skinning:

-    src/*App* : these are interfaces that abstract away kit specific app implementations (i.e. vanilla cinder vs. glkit) and provide a kit-agnostic wrapper (AppCore.*) that is common to both. meshFuDesktopAppExample - GPU-based skinning for the desktop meshFuGlkitAppExample - GPU-based skinning in OpenGL ES2 using bloomtime-glkit Asset & shader data:
+    src/*App* : these are interfaces that abstract away kit specific app implementations (i.e. vanilla cinder vs. glkit) and provide a kit-agnostic wrapper (AppCore.*) that is common to both. meshFuDesktopAppExample - GPU-based skinning for the desktop meshFuGlkitAppExample - GPU-based skinning in OpenGL ES2 using bloomtime-glkit

+Asset & shader data:

     src/assets : sample collada mesh and compressed mesh version of it src/skinMorph.* : shaders used for the GPU-based skinning